Skip to content

 To use an RDA Run-Down Adapter:

-• Verify all mechanical connections
+2. Verify all mechanical connections before testing.

-• Review results through the torque analyzer
+6. Review torque results using the connected torque analyzer.

 Applications